 Not Reviewing Trades Properly

-A structured review process turns losses into learning and identifies the exact behavior to change.
-See this guide on how to review trades.
+A structured review process turns losses into learning.
+See the guide on how to review trades.

 Every trader has recurring leaks.
 Your mistake patterns might cluster around specific times of day, emotional states, or setup types.